 The tradition of the metallurgic sector has never been extinguished; and while many of the old foundries of Versilia have over time been transformed into sawmills, this old and well-known artisan activity still survives today in Pomezzana, a small hamlet near Stazzema.

 Renzo Milani and sons are modern-day ironsmiths continuing the trade or rather the ‘art’ of the cutler.
 Today, just as they have done for years, they make the precious tools of the trade for marble sculptors: double-faced cape chisels, stone-cutting chisels, stonemason’s hammers: everything that accompanies the artist from the quarry to the laboratory.
 The same utensils have been used since time immemorial, passing from the hands of Michelangelo down to those of the artists of today.

-The old forge, in the locality of Grotta del Papa along the carriage road for Pomezzana, is still open to the public, providing a pleasant experience for all those who wish to know more about realising a work of art.
+The old forge, located near Grotta del Papa on the carriageway to Pomezzana, is still open to the public, offering a pleasant visit for all those who wish to know more about the realisation of a work of art.
 Inside the ironworks it seems time has come to a standstill.
-Naturally the hydraulics of the past have been replaced with electricity, but part of the working of the iron can only be done by hand, such as the forging, or the incision of the rasp teeth obtained with a special burin driven by very swift blows with a little hammer.
-Alongside the continuance of an old craft there is also the modern-day production of surgical instruments, mostly scalpels, that the Milani forge realises for surgeons all over Italy and also in the rest of the world.
+Naturally the hydraulics of the past have been replaced with electricity, but the working of the iron can still largely be done only by hand, such as the forging, while rasp teeth can only be incised with a special burin driven by very swift blows with a little hammer.
+Modern-day production of surgical instruments, mostly scalpels, continues alongside the practice of the old craft: the Milani forge makes them for surgeons all over Italy, and also throughout the rest of the world.